 A Little History…

 In 1927, Andrew Dunsmore organized a group of interested people to discuss the need for a festival in the central and upper island area around Nanaimo BC, as there had already been a festival established in Victoria.
 Assisted by Mr. R.T.
-Coveney, this idea was realized with the first annual competition being held May 17 – 18, 1928 in St. Andrew’s United Church.
-This first Festival had 125 entries in choral, vocal, instrumental and elocution (speech) classes.
+Coveney, this idea was realized with the first annual competition held May 17 – 18, 1928, in St. Andrew’s United Church.
+This first Upper Island Festival had 125 entries in choral, vocal, instrumental and elocution (speech) classes.
 Folk Dancing was added in 1930.

-The Upper Island Musical Festival has grown to over 2000 entries and 3600 participants.
-Most of our competitors come from within our geographic area of Bowser to Ladysmith. but a growing number attend from other areas of Vancouver Island and the Lower Mainland.
-Today’s Festival has sections in piano, brass and woodwind, strings, vocal, speech and dramatic arts and dance.
-The Festival offers all participants an opportunity to perform and appreciate the performances of others.
+Today’s MIPA Festival has sections in piano, instrumental (including brass, woodwind, guitar and strings), vocal, speech and dramatic arts, and dance.
+Most of our competitors come from within our geographic area of Bowser to Ladysmith, Port Alberni to Parksville.
+A growing number attend from other areas of Vancouver Island and the Lower Mainland.
+MIPAF offers all participants an opportunity to perform and appreciate the performances of others.

-The Upper Island Musical Festival Association is a self-supporting, non-profit society registered under the Societies Act of British Columbia.
+The Mid Island Performing Arts Festival Society is a self-supporting, non-profit organization registered under the Societies Act of British Columbia.
 Membership is open to anyone upon payment of a small annual fee.
 All members are volunteers.

 Revenue comes from participant entry fees, membership dues, paid admissions, and donations to the Patron Fund and a Bursary Fund.
-Each year, the Upper Island Musical Festival gives out more than $14,000 in bursaries to deserving participants, as awarded by our adjudicators.
+Each year, the Mid Island Performing Arts Festival gives out more than $21,000 in bursaries to deserving participants, as awarded by our adjudicators.

 Aims of the Association

-The general purpose of the Upper Island Musical Festival is to advance, promote and develop Musical Competition Festival movement and to encourage the study and practice of the speech arts, drama, music, and dance within Nanaimo and the surrounding area.
+The general purpose of the Mid Island Performing Arts Festival is to advance, promote and develop the Musical Competition Festival movement and to encourage the study and practice of the speech arts, drama, music, and dance within Nanaimo and the surrounding area.

 “We envision a world that appreciates music, speech and dance.”

-We provide a step in the journey towards excellence in performance, with educational opportunities for students and teachers.
+We provide a step in the journey towards performance excellence with educational opportunities for students and teachers.
 We strive to develop well-rounded young people with positive life and performance skills who will give their gifts back to the community, ensuring that the arts will continue to flourish.

-The Upper Island Musical Festival greatly appreciates the support and co-operation of all those who help to make the Festival an outstanding event in the cultural life of the community.
+The Mid Island Performing Arts Festival greatly appreciates the support and cooperation of all those who help make the Festival an outstanding event in the community’s cultural life.
 We are particularly proud of the fact that all our workers are volunteers.
 Without them, the Festival could not exist.
-Thank you to the music stores and businesses in each community for handling the syllabus, programmes and entry forms.
+Thank you to the music stores and businesses in each community for sponsoring programmes, venues, and bursaries every year.